kunzjacq/pybloom/README.md

 limitation on mask set size (i.e. when masks are generated pseudo-randomly from the inserted values).

-### computing the false positive rate of a fixed structure
+## Computing the false positive rate of a fixed structure

 A structure with small bloom filters of 64-bits, each containing on average 4 values, with masks of hamming weight 6, and a set of masks of size 2^16 (thus requiring 16 hashed bits from the input value for mask selection), one gets a collision probability of 0.37%, as is computed by

 ```local_bf.false_positive_proba(bloom_size=64, mask_weight=6, avg_loading=4, log2_mask_set_size=16, cascading_factor=1)```

 The mask table has 2^16 values of 64 bits: it uses 2^19 bytes.